simonmichael/hledger/hledger/hledger.m4.md

 as in this [hledger2beancount.conf](https://github.com/simonmichael/hledger/blob/master/examples/hledger2beancount.conf) config file.
 <!-- (see also "hledger and Beancount" <https://hledger.org/beancount.html>). -->

-2026-01: Some things not yet handled:

-- Balance assignments are not converted (Beancount doesn't support them) - replace those with explicit amounts.

 #### Beancount account names

 Aside from the top-level names, hledger will adjust your account names to make valid